 GCA is a debilitating condition caused by inflammation of large and medium-sized arteries.1,2 The exact cause of GCA is unknown1

 At least twice as many women are affected by GCA as men1

-There has been no new treatment for GCA in more than 50 years2
+There were no new treatments for GCA for more than 50 years2

 Despite the disease’s complexity, continuing research has substantially increased our overall understanding of the chronic and potentially life-threatening condition.3 Yet for almost 70 years, the only treatment option for GCA sufferers has been long-term steroids, which commonly cause severe side effects.2

 It can be difficult to diagnose because there are lots of other competing illnesses that a doctor has to think about in order to tease out a diagnosis of GCA.